 Definition

-Channel margins are simply the difference between the price paid by the buyer and the cost to the seller at that point in the distribution channel.
-Channel margins can be expresses on a per-unit basis or as a percentage of selling price.
-In “chaining” the margins of sequential distribution channels, the selling price of one channel member becomes the “cost” of the channel member for which it serves as a supplier.[1]
+Channel margin is the difference between the price paid by the buyer and the cost to the seller at that point in the distribution channel.
+Channel margins can be expressed on a per-unit basis or as a percentage of selling price.
+In “chaining” the margins of sequential distribution channels, the selling price of one channel member becomes the “cost” of the channel member for which it serves as a supplier.

 Purpose